Jens Oliver Meiert

 The documentation has all the details.

 If you find an issue, please report it.
-The extension works, but needs to be tested a bit more widely.

-A final note, use AWAGAM responsibly.
+A final note, use the AWAGAM blocker responsibly.
 It’s not meant as a “cancel culture” instrument—that approach requires omniscience and has probably been feeding the Far Right.
 Instead, it’s a civil, non-violent instrument to counter actors that our and other countries fail to confront and stop.
 As with nations that start wars, commit genocides, and fuel misanthropy.

 About Me